ellisp/blog-source/_posts/2020-02-01-tennis-carroll.md

 All up, this was a fun exercise.
 I'm glad this approach to running a tournament works fairly well, even at the cost of roughly twice as many matches needed as in a seeded single-elimination.
 And it stands up not too badly even with realistically uncertain and inconsistent match outcomes.
 But of course, it's not as perfect as the ideal deterministic world described in Dodgson's original monograph.
 Things can get pretty complicated, as the above list of decisions and challenges begins to show.
 There are some quite awkward edge cases that I didn't stop to sort in detail.

 I'm not aware Dodgson's method has ever been used for a real life tournament schedule, although there have been a few simulation experiments similar to my own.
 I'm not sure how seriously he meant it to be taken; the same monograph proposing this method also suggests in passing tennis should get rid of sets altogether and replace them with a simpler method such as "he who first wins 14 games, or who gets 9 ahead, wins the match".
 I doubt he seriously expected that proposal to be taken up.
-But it's worth noting this monograph was published under his professional persona as recreational mathematics enthusiast, Charles Dodgson rather than as children's author Lewis Carroll.
+But it's worth noting this monograph was published under his professional persona as recreational mathematics enthusiast Charles Dodgson, rather than as children's author Lewis Carroll.

-Let's just say that, like most of his other work, it's good he published this, although I would hesitate to recommend adopting it in toto!
+Let's just say that, like most of his other work, it's good he published this!
+But I would hesitate to recommend adopting it in toto.

 ### Code